Josee-xav/Wayland-autoclicker/README.md

 uses uinput FOR clickyclicky
 uses libinput FOR detecthing user pressing CTRL anywhere to activate the autoclicker

-It currently only works with sudo due to the libinput. it can easily be stripped out for a non sudo version . needed this because am lazy
+It currently only works with sudo due to the libinput because of the way plasma wayland is designed. it can easily be stripped out for a non sudo version if u  dont need a hotkey to activate.